abacusorg/zeldovich-PLT/README.md

 ## Overview
 This code generates Zel'dovich approximation (ZA) initial conditions (i.e. first-order Lagrangian perturbation theory) for cosmological N-body simulations, optionally applying particle linear theory (PLT) corrections.
 This code does not provide second-order ICs (2LPT), but one can use these ICs with the config-space 2LPT detailed in [Garrison et al. (2016)](https://arxiv.org/abs/1605.02333).
+This is the primary IC generator used by the Abacus N-body code.

 If you do not intend to use the config-space 2LPT, then it's better to use a Fourier-space 2LPT code (e.g. [2LPTic](http://cosmo.nyu.edu/roman/2LPT/)) than to rely on ZA, even with PLT corrections.

 This code supports two types of PLT corrections: (1) PLT eigenmodes, and (2) rescaling.
-Both corrections are most important on small scales (approaching, e.g., k<sub>Nyquist</sub>/4).
+Both corrections are most important on small scales (where "small" is defined by the mean interparticle separation, i.e. k<sub>Nyquist</sub>).

 1. PLT eigenmodes (`ZD_qPLT`) initializes the simulation in the correct eigenmodes for a particle lattice.
 This eliminates transients that arise due to the common assumption that the particle system obeys the continuum modes.